hardrockcae/ML_RIESGO_IMPAGO/ML_RIESGO_IMPAGO/## emML_RIESGO_IMPAGO.md

 Notebook resumen en src/results_notebook

+Summary notebook in src/results_notebook

 Presentación para el vídeo

+Presentation for the video

 Para ejecutar el notebook final, abre el archivo en src/results_notebook y sigue las celdas paso a paso.
 Puedes reutilizar el modelo con nuevos datos siempre que tengan el mismo formato y columnas que el dataset original.

+To run the final notebook, open the file in src/results_notebook and follow the cells step by step.
+You can reuse the model with new data as long as it has the same format and columns as the original dataset.